Contact

 Mechanisms of Bdellovibrio predation

 Collaboration with Dr Stephan Schuster resulted in publication of the first genome sequence from a predatory bacterium and we determined the predatory transcriptome of genes expressed upon prey attack1.
-From this we have identified a range of proteins, including peptidoglycan enzymes and pilus components, that are potentially key to the predatory process, and are taking a multi-disciplinary proteomic, ultrastructural and genetic approach to understand their functions, collaborating with structural biologist Dr Andy Lovering at the University of Birmingham and Prof Waldemar Vollmer at Newcastle University.
+From this we have identified a range of proteins, including peptidoglycan enzymes and pilus components, that are potentially key to the predatory process, and are taking a multi-disciplinary proteomic, ultrastructural and genetic approach to understand their functions, working jointly with structural biologist Prof Andy Lovering at the University of Birmingham and collaborating with Prof Waldemar Vollmer formerly of Newcastle University.

 1. http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0008599